 While there is the strategy known as affiliate marketing, there are numerous subsets that can be implemented by a business to successful ends.
 While each subset of the affiliate market works to promote a merchant’s product or service, not every approach will be the same.
 Here are the most common types of affiliate marketing and how they are utilized by marketers and affiliates alike.

 Influencers hold a lot of power when it comes to the world of social media.
-With 72% of adults using one social media app daily, there is a lot of monetary worth to having a captive digital audience.
+With 59% of the world’s population uses social media, there is a lot of monetary worth to having a captive digital audience.
 Influencers work as exceptional affiliates, as they are able to share your brand with their followers, whether reviewing a product of yours or simply letting them know that your services exist and that they should check it out.

 Word-of-mouth marketing still works, and that’s shown by influencers day after day.
 Their greatest trait is the trust their audience has in them, where they have become committed to following their content out of a sense of loyalty, honesty, and care.
 Thus, if they’re promoting your brand, their audience will understand they’re doing it for a good reason.